Faculty Funding Opportunities from LTLC

 • Applicants are encouraged to identify possible OER prior to submitting an application.

 • Award recipients must submit a report by the end of the semester in which the materials were adopted.
-The report due date for the spring semester is May 17, 2024.
+The report due date for the fall semester is December 13, 2024.

 • Funds are distributed after the course using the OER has been successfully completed and the report has been submitted.